jake-87/blog/content/blog/dependent_p1.md

 I personally hold the belief that dependent languages (or similar) will eventually be the future of programming, so knowing this information seems worthwhile to me.
 One may also simply be interested for the sake of it, or may be interested in implementing their own dependent language.

-This series does assume a base amount of knowledge around dependent programming languages.
+This series does assume a small base amount of knowledge around dependent programming languages.
 There are many tutorials out there far better than I could provide, so I will refer the reader to the wider internet if they are curious.
 (Return here afterwards, though!).

 Additionally, the code snippets will be in OCaml, although a Haskell or Rust version may be made available at a later date.